ministryofjustice/laa-check-client-qualifies/README.md

     git-crypt unlock path-to-symmetric-key

-To add your personal public gpg key to git-crypt liaise with another developer to action the steps in git-crypt.md.
-Once the pull request has been merged, re-pull main branch and then run:

-    git-crypt unlock

-Copy the .env.sample file and name the new file .env

 ### Sentry

 Sentry is a realtime application monitoring and error tracking service.
 The service has separate monitoring for UAT/dev, Staging and Production.